Azure/azure-powershell/src/ResourceManager/Profile/Commands.Profile/help/Disconnect-AzureRmAccount.md

 ```

 ## DESCRIPTION
-The Disconnect-AzureRmAccount cmdlet disconnects from a connected Azure account and removes all credentials and contexts (subscription and tenant information) associated with that account.
+The Disconnect-AzureRmAccount cmdlet disconnects a connected Azure account and removes all credentials and contexts (subscription and tenant information) associated with that account.

 After executing this cmdlet, you will need to login again using Connect-AzureRmAccount.